doinglab/FoodLensSDK-V3/Android/README.md

 ## 2. How to Use Core SDK
 - FoodLens API is an API that works FoodLens features based on image file.
 - You may use the Core SDK to compose a screen UI through customizing without using the UI provided by Doinglab.
+- <B> NOTE: BECAUSE OF IMAGE PROCESSING, SDK DO NOT SUPPORT MULTI THREAD ENVIRONMENT.
+PLEASE DO NOT CALL API CONCURRENTLY. </B>

 ### 2.1 Obtaining Nutritional Information as Food Result
 1. Create FoodLensCoreService instance.